Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories

-Our experimentation with \textsc{Prospector} shows that this method can identify the fix commits of an advisory with precision of \rankingprecision{}\% and a recall in the top ten (\rankingrecallten{}\%).
+Our experimentation with \prospector shows that this method can identify the fix commits of an advisory with a precision of \rankingprecision{}\% and a recall in the top ten (\rankingrecallten{}\%).
 This performance makes the tool suitable for practical use in that it allows the effort of the human expert to be dedicated to the (relatively few) residual cases that the tool could not deal with.

 The remainder of the paper is organized as follows.
-In Section~\ref{motivation}, we provide some background information and elaborate on the need for a method to automate the process of finding fix commits for known vulnerabilities in OSS.
-Section~\ref{description} describes the three pillars of the approach; our implementation of this method is presented in Section~\ref{implementation}.
-The evaluation of our method is presented in Section~\ref{evaluation}.
-In Section~\ref{discussion}, we elaborate on the findings gathered from our experiment and we outline some opportunities for further research.
-After a brief overview of the current state of the literature is given in Section \ref{related_work}, Section~\ref{conclusion} concludes the paper.
+In~\Cref{motivation}, we provide some background information and elaborate on the need for a method to automate the process of finding fix commits for known vulnerabilities in OSS. \Cref{description} describes the three pillars of the approach; our implementation of this method is presented in \Cref{implementation}.
+The evaluation of our method is presented in \Cref{evaluation}.
+In \Cref{discussion}, we elaborate on the findings gathered from our experiment, and we outline some opportunities for further research.
+After a brief overview of the current state of the literature is given in \Cref{related_work}, \Cref{conclusion} concludes the paper.